Tiny Thoughts on Money

 Money helps you gain freedom and then lose that same freedom in pursuit of more money.
 Everyone starts out going after money because it helps gain freedom of doing what you want, where you want and when you want.
 Somewhere along the way, money morphs into a status comparison tool that keeps you running for more.

 More money is made with compounding than any other means.
-That’s why early decisions and the amount of time you give yourself can have an outsized impact on money trajectory.
+Early life decisions can have an outsized impact on money trajectory because of the time runway.
 Warren Buffett starting investing at age 11.

 Getting an education does not make you rich.
-Education combined with action and grit attracts money and with some luck, you can be rich.
+Education combined with action and grit improves your chances of attracting money and with some luck, you can be rich.

-To make a lot of money, you have to be obsessed with money.
-You have to think about it all the time.
-But once you have the money, you can’t stop thinking about it.
+To make a lot of money, you often start by being obsessed with money.
+You think about it all the time.
+And you expect you will never have to think about money after you are rich.
+But once you are rich, you can’t stop thinking about it.
 Making money leaves permanent etching in your brain through which your thoughts flow for the rest of your life.
+It’s not a good or a bad thing – it is the way it is.

 No amount of money is enough if you don’t know how to keep it.
 Most parents want to leave money for their kids.
 Those same parents miss preparing kids for the money.